AntoineSpiteri2/predicting-the-top3-drivers-and-comparing-machine-learning-algorithms-in-iracing/README.md

 5.  **Submit a Pull Request:** Submit a pull request to the `main` branch of the original repository.
 6.  **Code Review:**  Your pull request will be reviewed by project maintainers.
 Address any feedback and make necessary changes.

-## License Information

-This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
-Non-commercial use is permitted; commercial use requires written permission from the author.

 ## Data and Pretrained Models